 The Artists’ Front of Thailand

 The Artists’ Front of Thailand (AFT.) formed in 1974, immediately following the violent political events of October 1973.
-The group joined for the purposes of mapping contemporary art and its manifestations and to shed light on the cultural value of the term “Art for Life, Art for People” (Silapa phua Chiwit, Silapa phua Prachachon).
+The group came together for the purposes of mapping contemporary art and its manifestations and to shed light on the cultural value of the term “Art for Life, Art for People” (Silapa phua Chiwit, Silapa phua Prachachon).
 In the 1970s, many cultural and artists groups rose up to take part in the democratic sphere, and this quickly evolved into a form of Socialist Realism which was integrated with Marxist and Maoist ideology.
 At that time, the Communist Party of Thailand (CPT.) movement was expanding in both urban and rural areas in Thailand.
-Faced with these new freedoms and sharing a hunger for change, the Artists’ Front of Thailand made a successfully created art to fit these purposes, dealing with subjects such as poverty, nationalism, racism, anti-capitalism and imperialism, while exhibiting a cynical attitude towards new values.
+Faced with these new freedoms and sharing a hunger for change, the Artists’ Front of Thailand successfully created art to fit these purposes, dealing with subjects such as poverty, nationalism, racism, anti-capitalism and imperialism, while exhibiting a cynical attitude towards modernity.
 This was balanced by the figurative nature of their works, a style long ignored during the heyday of abstract art.
 While the Artists’ Front of Thailand movement lasted only two years, it left a significant legacy of “Art for life” and its aesthetics.

 The AFT was born out of a turbulent time in Thailand, with students participating in the 1973 uprising literally fighting and dying for the democratic cause.
-The group promoted the idea of “Art for Life, Art for People” to counter the notion of Art for Art sake.
-The group’s manifesto, which was critical to issues of poverty, consumerism, imperialism and the impact of anti totalitarian, was published in 1975.
+The group promoted the idea of “Art for Life, Art for People” to counter the notion of ‘Art for Art sake’.
+The group’s manifesto, which was critical of issues of poverty, consumerism, imperialism and the impacts of totalitarianism, was published in 1975.

-The Artists Front of Thailand movement was influenced by the Socialist Realist ideas that appeared in Jitr Phumisak’s book Art for Life, Art for people and in his essays on art and culture.
+The Artists Front of Thailand movement was influenced by the Socialist Realist ideas that appeared in Jitr Phumisak’s book Art for Life, Art for the People, first published in 1957 and subsequently discovered by students in the Thammasat University library and cheaply reprinted in 1972, along with his essays on art and culture.
 Many books about Socialism were also translated and published in this period, including Mao Zedong’s seminar on art at Yenan, V.I.
 Lenin’s On Literature and Art, and Leo Tolstoy’s What is Art?

 The members of the AFT were predominantly students from the school of Arts and Crafts (Poh Chang), Korat Technical College, and College of Fine Arts rather than Silpakorn University.
 These included Kamchorn Soonpongsri (chairman in 1974), Santi Isrowuthakul, (chairman in 1976), Thammasak Booncherd, Chokchai Takpho, Santipaab Nako, Somchai Watcharasombat, Pitak Piyapong, Singnoi Fusawatdisathaporn, Sinsawat Yordbangtoey, Lawan Upa-in, Amnard Yensabai, and Wiroon Tungchareon.